 If the second line on the pregnancy test is very faint, feel free to test again!
 And again, until you’re very certain.

-And in case, you are planning to take a home pregnancy test, here’s our recommendation for it:
+And in case, you are planning to opt for a home pregnancy test kit, here’s our recommendation for it:

 SIRONA PregRx Midstream Pregnancy Test Kit